calint/dbo/README.md

 # dbo
-experimental java objects to relational database mapping
+experimental persistence of java to relational database written in legacy java (1.5)